Phantom-fs/Coding-for-Everyone-C-and-CPP/README.md

 *Free to use code*

-*Please refrain from submitting the same code in assignment as its plagiarism and your account may get deactivated, this answers are only provided as an example and for understand*
+*Please refrain from submitting the same code in assignment as its plagiarism and your account may get deactivated, this answers are only provided as an example and for understanding*